 ![]() |

-When searching for clinical trials, one you find your desired location or category, you will click on a Clinical Trial Information sheet like this example.
+When searching for clinical trials on our website you will click on a Clinical Trial Information sheet like this example.

 These headings appear on the left side of the information sheet and are fairly self explanatory.
 Doing this will help you to quickly evaluate if the clinical trial is right for you.